Eyeless In Gaza latest 2019 album Ink Horn/One Star|

 Eyeless In Gaza live at The Vortex in London, UK on December 3rd

-Eyeless In Gaza are making a rare London live gig appearance on Friday December 3rd – with the concert starting at 8pm, complete with two support acts.
+Eyeless In Gaza were making a rare London live gig appearance on Friday December 3rd, 2010 – with the concert starting at 8pm, complete with two support acts.
 The Vortex Jazz Club, 11 Gillett Square, London N16 8AZ.
 Tickets are £10.

 The gig went quite well and the venue was packed (no photos has surfaced yet).
 Read the fine review by Andy Wilson of the event!

 Here’s the set-list: The Decoration (Caught in Flux)/Dark Pools Flash (Mythic Language)/Morning Singing (Letters Written)/Light Sliding (Pale Hands I Loved So Well)/All Yr.
 Pages (Saw You in Reminding Pictures)/Still Air (Caught in Flux)/Snow Rages (Stars Come Trembling)/Voice From the Tracks (Caught in Flux)/Lilt of Music (Sun Bursts In)/Centrepiece (Mythic Language)/Shorepoem (Mystery Seas)/Over the Waters (Mystery Seas)/Leaves are Dancing (Rust Red September)/Fracture Track (All Under the Leaves, The Leaves of Life)/ encores: Mountain Tomb (Imagination Feels Like Poison)/Leaves of Life (All Under the Leaves, The Leaves of Life)